 As Nieve and I would walk to swimming lessons, we’d play the rhyming game:

-Before your child can move onto reading with letters, they need to understand that there are unique sounds in words, for example ‘cat’ is not one sound, but is made up of /c/, /a/, /t/ (in phonics we denote a sound like this /s/).Some ideas:
+Before your child can move onto reading with letters, they need to understand that there are unique sounds in words, for example ‘cat’ is not one sound, but is made up of /c/, /a/, and /t/ (in phonics we denote a sound like this: /s/).Some ideas:

-It’s critical you stick at this stage before moving onto anything more complicated.
+It’s critical to master this stage before moving onto anything more complicated.
 I tried to progress Nieve onto blending with letters too early, and we had a big set-back.
 So we put the magnetic letters away and carried on orally blending for several months longer.
 This is a critical foundational skill.
 Stick with it.